LukeGrahamLandry/franca/docs/caching.md

 produces a 1.1M executable or a 4.9M cache file.
 However, they are a very direct binary dump of the backend's internal ir format so they are quite fast to load (slower than loading a .dylib but faster than linking a .o).

+## frc_inlinable

+Instead of saving just the minimal ir right before machine code generation, it can be more useful to save before any target specific passes are run (so it's still in ssa form, abi agnostic, etc).
+The format can also include more detailed type information for a compiler frontend to use: field names, enum constants, pointer types, symbol aliases, etc. The sort of information that would be in a c header file.
+The `import_frc()` function can load these higher level modules as a `ScopeId` you can access like normal franca code.
+The best example usage is `examples/import_c/ffi.fr`, it compiles a c program into a single binary .frc blob to be loaded by the compiler.
+This form takes more disk space and is slower to load than the post-regalloc-ir, but it colocates interface and implementation so you don't have to write seperate bindings and it maintains the ability to be cross compiled (and thus used transparently at comptime).